-(c) the following point is added:

-"(q) "formal agreement" means an agreement which is binding under the applicable law.".

-(1a) In Article 2 the following paragraph is added:

-"2a.
-Any reference to legal entities in this Directive shall be understood as including registered business associations without legal personality and trusts."

-- (2) Article 3 is amended as follows: - (a) Paragraph 1 is replaced by the following:

-"1.
-The home Member State may make an issuer subject to requirements more stringent than those laid down in this Directive, except requiring issuers to publish periodic financial information on a more frequent basis than annual financial reports referred to in Article 4 and half-yearly financial reports referred to in Article 5."
+- (v) the following point-is added: - '(q) "formal agreement" means an agreement which is binding under the applicable law.'; - (b) the following paragraph is inserted: - '2a.
+Any reference to legal entities in this Directive shall be understood as including registered business associations without legal personality and trusts.'; - (2) Article 3 is amended as follows: - (a) paragraph 1 is replaced by the following: - '1.
+The home Member State may make an issuer subject to requirements more stringent than those laid down in this Directive, except that it may not require issuers to publish periodic financial information on a more frequent basis than the annual financial reports referred to in Article 4 and the half-yearly financial reports referred to in Article 5.';

-(b) The following Paragraphs are inserted:

-"1a.
-By derogation from paragraph 1, the home Member States may require issuers to publish additional periodic financial information on a more frequent basis than the annual financial reports referred to in Article 4 and the half-yearly financial reports referred to in Article 5, where the following conditions are met:

-- the additional periodic financial information does not constitute a disproportionate financial burden in the Member State concerned, in particular for the small and medium sized issuers concerned; and - the content of the additional periodic financial information required is proportionate to what contributes to investment decisions by the investors in the Member State concerned.
+- (b) the following paragraph is inserted: - '1a.
+By way of derogation from paragraph 1, the home Member States may require issuers to publish additional periodic financial information on a more frequent basis than the annual financial reports referred to in Article 4 and the half-yearly financial reports referred to in Article 5, where the following conditions are met: - the additional periodic financial information does not constitute a disproportionate financial burden in the Member State concerned, in particular for the small and medium-sized issuers concerned; and - the content of the additional periodic financial information required is proportionate to the factors that contribute to investment decisions by the investors in the Member State concerned.

-Before taking a decision requiring issuers to publish additional periodic financial information, Member States shall assess both whether such additional requirements may lead to an excessive focus on short-term results and performance of the issuers and whether they may impact negatively on access of small and medium sized issuers to the regulated markets.
+Before taking a decision requiring issuers to publish additional periodic financial information, Member States shall assess both whether such additional requirements may lead to an excessive focus on the issuers' short-term results and performance and whether they may impact negatively on the ability of small and medium-sized issuers to have access to the regulated markets.